Khronos Vulkan

 Helpers Helper programs used by the Vulkan SDK installer and maintenance tool.
 Do not remove these files

-Demos Source and Visual Studio project files for the Vulkan Cube and Vulkan Info programs
+Demos Source and Visual Studio project files for the Vulkan Cube and Vulkan Info programs (not available for ARM64 SDK)

 Include Header files required to compile Vulkan applications